TGWaffles/cryopodbot/README.md

 Please note this project is under the GNU General Public License, which states that any changes to the code MUST be made available to other users.
 See the `LICENSE` file for more details.

-Finally, if you have any questions about the above, feel free to contact be on the cryopod's discord, which is at https://discord.gg/EkdeJER
+Finally, if you have any questions about the above, feel free to contact me on the cryopod's discord, which is at https://discord.gg/EkdeJER

 Thank you!